workga/psp/README.md

 - npm 20.7.0
 - docker 20

-Backend API is available on localhost:9080
-The project is configured only for development!
+Backend API and admin panel are available on localhost:9080 The project is configured only for development!